 Large language models (LLMs) have demonstrated impressive capabilities for coding tasks including detection of software defects and vulnerabilities (such as resource leaks, use-after-free of dynamic memory during program operation, and denial-of-service attacks), variable misuse detection (i.e., programmers used wrong variables), code summarization (i.e., represent a code segment with a single word), and code generation and code completion~\cite{jiang2024survey,zhou2025large,11029737,husein2025large,wan2024deep}.
 In this paper we explore the applicability of LLMs for vulnerability detection.
 This is a particularly important application, as software vulnerabilities are prevalent in many software systems, posing serious risks such as compromising sensitive data and system failures.
 There are limited studies in previous work that show that state-of-the-art LLMs with few-shot-learning capabilities can achieve competitive results in detecting software vulnerabilities compared to previous machine learning techniques~\cite{zheng2024few,lin2025large}.
 However, the performance (measured in terms of precision, recall, F1 score) of these models remains low~\cite{ding2024vulnerability,khare2025understanding} preventing the deployment of these models in realistic settings.

 In this paper, we explore black-box, prompt-based methods for improving the performance of LLMs on vulnerability detection.
-Our idea is based on improving the efficacy of in-context learning (ICL)---the well-known phenomenon of LLM's exhibiting improved performance when the provided prompt includes a set of examples (referred to as the \emph{few-shot set}) that demonstrate the task to be performed---for the purpose of vulnerability detection.
-The impact of ICL on model performance is highly sensitive to the specific examples chosen and therefore selecting the appropriate few-shot examples is crucial to improving model performance~\cite{liu2021makes,min2022noisy,xu2023expertprompting}.
-For vulnerability detection, the few-shot set comprises of programs along with the ground-truth label indicating whether they have a vulnerability or not.
+We seek to evaluate techniques for improving the efficacy of in-context learning (ICL)---the well-known phenomenon of LLM's exhibiting improved performance when the provided prompt includes a set of examples (referred to as the \emph{few-shot set}) that demonstrate the task to be performed---for the purpose of vulnerability detection.
+Previous works indicate that the impact of ICL on model performance is highly sensitive to the specific examples chosen ~\cite{liu2021makes,min2022noisy,xu2023expertprompting}.
+For vulnerability detection, the few-shot set comprises programs along with the ground-truth label indicating whether they have a vulnerability or not.